 ACL Injury Treatment

 Whether an ACL injury requires surgery varies from patient to patient.
 It is often dependent upon the type of tear, the activity level, and the age of the patient.
-Dr. Goldberg can help assess and determine the best treatment options for your injury, and if you may be a candidate for ACL surgery.
+Dr. Goldberg can help assess and determine the best treatment options for your injury, and if you may be a candidate for ACL reconstruction surgery.

 Related Blog